Dark Mode Icon Design

 '(prefers-color-scheme: dark)'

-For most icon sets, dynamic styling with CSS variables provides the best balance of flexibility and maintainability.
+For most icon sets, CSS variables give the best balance of flexibility and maintenance.

 Clear documentation helps team members implement icons correctly across themes.